cv

 Embedded Systems and IoT R&D

-- Embedded Machine Learning
+- Embedded Machine Learning for signal classification

 - RF PCB Design